Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \begin{itemize} \item \textbf{Energy splitting:} In ES, all STAR-RIS elements operate in simultaneous transmission and reflection mode, where the power of the signals incident on each element is split into transmitted and reflected signals, as shown in Fig.~\ref{ris_fig}(d).
 For the ES case, the optimization of both the transmission and reflection coefficients for each element provides a higher number of DoFs for system performance optimization.
 However, the larger number of design variables also introduces a higher design complexity and more demanding overhead in the information exchange between the BS and STAR-RIS. \item \textbf{Mode switching:} In MS, the elements of the STAR-RIS are divided into two groups: one consists of elements operating in transmission mode, while the other consists of elements operating in reflection mode, as shown in Fig.~\ref{ris_fig}(e).
 In this case, we have $\alpha^r_m\in \{0,1\}$, $\alpha^t_m\in \{0,1\}$, and $\left|\alpha^r_m\right|^2+\left|\alpha^t_m\right|^2 = 1$.
 An MS-based STAR-RIS can be conceptualized as comprising a conventional reflection-based RIS and a transmission-based RIS, both with reduced sizes.
 The selection of the mode for each element, along with the corresponding transmission and reflection phase shift coefficients, are jointly optimized.
 However, MS generally cannot achieve the same passive beamforming gain as ES, since only a subset of the RIS elements are selected for transmission and reflection. \item \textbf{Time switching:} In contrast to the ES and MS modes, the TS protocol periodically switches all elements between the transmission and reflection mode in different time slots, as shown in Fig.~\ref{ris_fig}(f).
 Let $0\leq \rho_r \leq 1$ and $0\leq \rho_t \leq 1$ denote the percentage of time allocated for reflection and transmission, respectively, where $\rho_r + \rho_t = 1$.
 Unlike the ES and MS protocols, the use TS decouples the design of the transmission and reflection coefficients, which simplifies the RIS transmission and reflection coefficient optimization.
-However, the TS mode requires stringent time synchronization. \end{itemize}
+However, the TS mode requires stringent time synchronization. \end{itemize} { The authors of \cite{9895224} have built an IOS-aided wireless communication prototype that validates its ability to achieve full-space coverage. }

 \paragraph{Performance Gains} The key advantage of STAR-RIS is extending the one-sided coverage of conventional RIS aided wireless networks, thanks to its ability to serve users on both its sides.
 Motivated by the above, STAR-RIS designs have recently been intensely investigated for various scenarios.
 For example, \cite{zhang2020beyond} considered an easy-to-implement phase shift model for STAR-RIS/IOS where the same phase shift for each element is applied to both the transmission and reflection links.
 In addition, \cite{xu2021star} considered a more general model for phase shift and amplitude control in which the STAR-RIS transmission and reflection responses are decoupled, and showed that significant coverage extension and the full diversity order can be achieved.
 The coverage maximization problem was investigated in \cite{wu2021coverage} by jointly optimizing the BS resource allocation and the STAR-RIS transmission and reflecting coefficients.